Last verified: 17 days ago

 Absorption & Bioavailability

 Unknown for oral use based on provided studies.
-Topically, active polysaccharides are absorbed into skin at low levels.
-Anthraquinone components are absorbed orally and distributed systemically, which raises safety concerns at higher doses.
+Topically, active polysaccharides are absorbed into skin at low concentrations.
+The anthraquinone compounds from the latex fraction are absorbed orally and distributed systemically, but these are the potentially harmful components.

 Red Flags to Watch For